Eacred/eacrd/chaincfg/README.md

 Package chaincfg defines chain configuration parameters for the four standard Eacred networks.

-Although this package was primarily written for ecrd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Eacred networks or for projects needing to define their own network.
+Although this package was primarily written for eacrd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Eacred networks or for projects needing to define their own network.